magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 to that activity by wanting the mind to be still and thinking, ‘Why isn’t it still?’
 Aversion arises and so we add that on to everything else, increasing our doubts, increasing our suffering and increasing our confusion.
-So if there is , reflecting on the various happenings within the mind in this way, we should wisely consider, ‘Ah, the mind is simply like this.’
+So if there is *vicāra*, reflecting on the various happenings within the mind in this way, we should wisely consider, ‘Ah, the mind is simply like this.’
 There, that’s the one who knows talking, telling you to see things as they are.
 The mind is simply like this.
 We let it go at that and the mind becomes peaceful.
-When it’s no longer centred we bring up once more, and shortly there is calm again. and work together like this.
-We use to contemplate the various sensations which arise.
-When becomes gradually more scattered we once again ‘lift’ our attention with .
+When it’s no longer centred we bring up *vitakka* once more, and shortly there is calm again. *Vitakka* and *vicāra* work together like this.
+We use *vicāra* to contemplate the various sensations which arise.
+When *vicāra* becomes gradually more scattered we once again ‘lift’ our attention with *vitakka*.

 The important thing here is that our practice at this point must be done with detachment.
-Seeing the process of interacting with the mental sensations we may think that the mind is confused and become averse to this process.
+Seeing the process of *vicāra* interacting with the mental sensations we may think that the mind is confused and become averse to this process.
 This is the cause right here.
 We aren’t happy simply because we want the mind to be still.
 This is the cause – wrong view.
 If we correct our view just a little, seeing this activity as simply the nature of mind, just this is enough to subdue the confusion.
 This is called letting go.

-Now, if we don’t attach, if we practise with ‘letting go’ – detachment within activity and activity within detachment – if we learn to practise like this, then will naturally tend to have less to work with.
-If our mind ceases to be disturbed, then will incline to contemplating Dhamma, because if we don’t contemplate Dhamma, the mind returns to distraction.
+Now, if we don’t attach, if we practise with ‘letting go’ – detachment within activity and activity within detachment – if we learn to practise like this, then *vicāra* will naturally tend to have less to work with.
+If our mind ceases to be disturbed, then *vicāra* will incline to contemplating Dhamma, because if we don’t contemplate Dhamma, the mind returns to distraction.

-So there is then , then , then and so on, until becomes gradually more subtle.
-At first goes all over the place.
+So there is *vitakka* then *vicāra*, *vitakka* then *vicāra*, *vitakka* then *vicāra* and so on, until *vicāra* becomes gradually more subtle.
+At first *vicāra* goes all over the place.
 When we understand this as simply the natural activity of the mind, it won’t bother us unless we attach to it.
 It’s like flowing water.
 If we get obsessed with it, asking ‘Why does it flow?’ then naturally we suffer.
-If we understand that the water simply flows because that’s its nature, then there’s no suffering. is like this.
-There is , then , interacting with mental sensations.
+If we understand that the water simply flows because that’s its nature, then there’s no suffering. *Vicāra* is like this.
+There is *vitakka*, then *vicāra*, interacting with mental sensations.
 We can take these sensations as our object of meditation, calming the mind by noting those sensations.

-If we know the nature of the mind like this, then we let go, just like letting the water flow by. becomes more and more subtle.
+If we know the nature of the mind like this, then we let go, just like letting the water flow by. *Vicāra* becomes more and more subtle.
 Perhaps the mind inclines to contemplating the body, or death for instance, or some other theme of Dhamma.
 When the theme of contemplation is right, there will arise a feeling of well-being.
 What is that well-being?
-It is (rapture). , well-being, arises.
+It is *pīti* (rapture). *Pīti*, well-being, arises.
 It may manifest as goose-pimples, coolness or lightness.
 The mind is enrapt.
-This is called .
-There is also pleasure, the coming and going of various sensations; and the state of or one-pointedness.
+This is called *pīti*.
+There is also pleasure, *sukha,* the coming and going of various sensations; and the state of *ekaggatārammaṇa,* or one-pointedness.

-Now if we talk in terms of the first stage of concentration, it must be like this: , , , , .
+Now if we talk in terms of the first stage of concentration, it must be like this: *vitakka*, *vicāra*, *pīti*, *sukha*, *ekaggatā*.
 So what is the second stage like?
-As the mind becomes progressively more subtle, and become comparatively coarser, so that they are discarded, leaving only , , and .
+As the mind becomes progressively more subtle, *vitakka* and *vicāra* become comparatively coarser, so that they are discarded, leaving only *pīti*, *sukha*, and *ekaggatā*.
 This is something that the mind does of itself, we don’t have to conjecture about it, we just know things as they are.

-As the mind becomes more refined, is eventually thrown off, leaving only and , and so we take note of that.
-Where does go to?
+As the mind becomes more refined, *pīti* is eventually thrown off, leaving only *sukha* and *ekaggatā*, and so we take note of that.
+Where does *pīti* go to?
 It doesn’t go anywhere, it’s just that the mind becomes increasingly more subtle so that it throws off those qualities that are too coarse for it.
-Whatever is too coarse it throws out, and it keeps throwing off like this until it reaches the peak of subtlety, known in the books as the fourth , the highest level of absorption.
-Here the mind has progressively discarded whatever becomes too coarse for it, until only and equanimity remain.
+Whatever is too coarse it throws out, and it keeps throwing off like this until it reaches the peak of subtlety, known in the books as the fourth *jhāna*, the highest level of absorption.
+Here the mind has progressively discarded whatever becomes too coarse for it, until only *ekaggatā* and *upekkhā,* equanimity remain.
 There’s nothing further, this is the limit.

 When the mind is developing the stages of samādhi it must proceed in this way, but please let us understand the basics of practice.
 We want